 Another reason you want to research ahead of time is to see what tax credits and manufacturer rebates are available to you.
 Right now, you can earn U.S. government tax credits of up to $500 for qualifying heating and cooling equipment – but it’s only through the end of 2016 and hasn’t been verified past 12/31/16.
 Use this link to help find local rebates available in your community : https://www.energystar.gov/rebate-finder.

 Something to take under advisement if your furnace isn’t quite 20 years old and you’re on the fence about replacement is what amount you’re spending on fixing your current furnace.
 You can usually repair a furnace – change a part here, fix a section there – but at some point the cost of repairing your heating system will be greater than the cost of replacing it and then you really need to examine long-term spending.
 If you are paying for furnace repairs on a yearly basis, it’s probably time to look into replacement.

-If you aren’t positive about your heating equipment’s ability to get you through the winter safe and warm, give Parker Pearce Service Experts a call and we’d be happy to visit your home and inspect your furnace and provide any suggestions.
-Starting December 1st, Parker Pearce Service Experts is providing discounts on qualifying heating and cooling systems so give us a call and find out how much you can save!
+If you aren’t positive about your heating equipment’s ability to get you through the winter safe and warm, give Parker Pearce Service Experts a call and we’d be happy to visit your home and inspect your system and provide any suggestions.
+Starting December 1st, Parker Pearce Service Experts is providing discounts on certain home comfort systems so call us and ask about how much you can save!